Contact details/ Joining the lab

 Part II students

-We look forward to taking 1-2 Part II students from Oxford University Departments of Biochemistry or Chemistry from Sept.
-2014.
+We look forward to taking 1-2 Part II students from Oxford University Department of Biochemistry or Department of Chemistry from Sept.
+2015.
 Each undergraduate has their own project, with scope for creativity and important findings.
 Undergraduates have achieved authorship on some of the lab's recent papers.
 They are supported carefully day-to-day by a graduate student or postdoc in the lab and meet at least weekly with Mark.